epinio/docs/docs/howtos/customization/setup_export_registry.md

 :::note

 Do not confuse this topic with external Epinio registries.
-These are where Epinio stashes the images of staged applications for its own use.
+These are where Epinio saves the images of staged applications for its own use.
 See [Setting Up An External Container Registry](setup_external_registry.md) for more information.

-Export destination registries on the other hand are where a user saves active applications to for pickup by and use with `helm` and other kubernetes tools.
+Export destination registries on the other hand are where a user saves active applications to, for pickup by and use with `helm` and other kubernetes tools.

 It does not help that it is perfectly ok to configure the same registry both as external registry and as export target.